-You can press "ENTER" to go through each setting, or use the and the keys to move forward or backwards to a specific setting.
+You can press "ENTER" to go through each setting, or use the and the keys to jump to a specific spot.
+The keys will loop through the settings, one in one direction, and the other key in another direction.

-To change the numeric value, use the numeric digits on the keypad, or you can use the t and t keys to increment the numeric value, up or down.
-For the R4500C to accept a value, press "ENTER".
-After the Minutes have been entered, the menu will return to the "Setup Menu".
-If no changes are needed in the Clock Menu, pressing "ESC" will return you to the "Setup Menu".
-If a numeric number has been changed and "ENTER" has not been pressed, pressing "ESC" will return the value to its original value.
+To change the numeric value, use the numeric digits on the keypad, or you can use the and keys to increment the numeric value, up or down.
+For the R4520C to accept a value, press "ENTER".
+After the Minutes have been entered, the menu will return to the Setup Menu+.
+If no changes are needed in the Clock Menu+, pressing ESC+will return you to the Setup Menu+